AwesomeAley/ObsidianNotes/Wireshark Threat Hunting.md

 ## ARP Poisoning/Spoofing
-Spot attempts to poison arp tables for man-in-the-middle attacks
+Spot attempts to poison ARP tables for man-in-the-middle attacks.
+This often occurs when an ARP request receives multiple responses.

 | **Notes**                                                                                                                                                                                                                                          | **Wireshark filter**                                                                                                                                                                                                                                   |
 | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |